 I Can't Find a Job With My Degree — What Now?

 If you can’t use what you learned in school, see how you can apply some of those skills in your new job.
-Though I am no longer working in theater, my intensive, philosophy-based master’s degree helped me to hone my abilities as a writer.
+Though I am no longer working in theater, my intensive, philosophy-based master’s degree helped me to hone my writing abilities.

 Second, connect with people in your field and find a mentor.
 After all, it’s about who you know, not what you know.
 You may even want to see how you can use your skills and degree to start your own business.
 If the jobs won’t come to you, why not create a job for yourself?

-Lastly, realize that whatever you do in life, you aren’t solely defined by your job or your student loan debt.
+Lastly, realize that whatever you do in life, your job and your debt don’t define you.
 Our young adult lives may have built us up to believe that, but you are so much more than that.